How to actually apply for UROP

 You are sure of your motivations and you have considered who you might approach, checked your availability etc.

 The first thing to remind students of is that UROP (the scheme) does not handle applications for research experiences and UROP does not do the placing.

-You must make enquiries direct with a member of academic staff.
+You must make enquiries direct with a member of academic/research staff.
 There is no general deadline for applications.

-You also need to remember that academic staff get involved in UROP on a voluntary basis.
+You also need to remember that academic/research staff get involved in UROP on a voluntary basis.

-However, many research experiences in favoured/popular research disciplines are confirmed (between a student and a member of staff) very early especially where they are advertised well ahead of time by members of staff (most often within individual depts).
+However, many research experiences in favoured/popular research disciplines are confirmed (between a student and a member of staff) very early especially where they are advertised well ahead of time by members of staff (most often they are advertised within individual depts, and therefore are often visible only to Imperial College undergraduates).

 Therefore, planning ahead is very important if you want to minimise the chances of disappointment and may require making first contact with a potential supervisor well in advance of any potential start date, possibly more than a year.
 This comes back to the whole issue of networking and being in a position to make a confident approach to a potential supervisor.
 Spend one year building your network, and then one year pinning down a UROP (i.e. why most students undertake a UROP from the second year and onwards).